graysky2/profile-sync-daemon/README.md

 #Profile-sync-daemon
 Profile-sync-daemon (psd) is a tiny pseudo-daemon designed to manage your browser's profile in tmpfs and to periodically sync it back to your physical disc (HDD/SSD).
 This is accomplished via a symlinking step and an innovative use of rsync to maintain back-up and synchronization between the two.
 One of the major design goals of psd is a completely transparent user experience.

+##NOTE
+My desktop distro (Arch) switched to systemd a while ago and other big ones (Fedora, Debian, Ubuntu) have followed suite.
+With the release of psd version 6.x I will no longer be supporting alternative init systems such as upstart and openrc.
+It is to complex for me to maintain and test multiple configurations on non-native init systems for me.

 ##Supported Browsers
 * Chromium
 * Conkeror